-6.1 Rendered Scenes
+6.1 Rendered scenes

-Initially, we employed the binder clip scene (Fig. 6.1) to examine the effects of varying viewing and illumination geometries on the appearance of dusty objects, notably after an extended period of dust accumulation.
-More specifically, we generated images using two distinct values for the viewing and light incidence angles, namely 0° and 80°.
+Initially, we employed the paper clip scene (Fig. 9) to examine the effects of varying viewing and illumination geometries on the appearance of dusty objects (Fig. 2), notably after an extended period of dust accumulation.
+This involved the generation of images using two distinct values for the viewing and light incidence angles, namely 0° and 80°.
 To obtain the texture maps, we considered values for the α and β parameters appropriate for representing an environment characterized by a low level of human presence and activity.
-Specifically, for the opacity film, we used α and β values equal to 2.4 and 0.8 dust elements per in^2 , respectively, while for the granularity mask, we used α and β values equal to 0.1 and 0 dust elements per in^2 , respectively.
-Upon visual inspection of the resulting images, one can observe that, as expected (Chapter 3), the opacity film becomes more noticeable as the viewing angle is increased (Figs. 6.1(b) and (d)).
-Similarly, the combined effects of the opacity film and granularity mask appear most noticeable when the light incidence angle is increased (Fig. 6.1(d)).
+More specifically, for the opacity film, we used α and β values equal to 2.4 and 0.8 dust elements per in^2 , respectively, while for the granularity mask, we used α and β values equal to 0.1 and 0 dust elements per in^2 , respectively.
+Upon visual inspection of the resulting images, one can observe that, as expected (Sect.
+3), the opacity film becomes more noticeable as the viewing angle is increased (Fig. 9b, d).
+Similarly, the combined effects of the opacity film and granularity mask appear most noticeable when the light incidence angle is increased (Fig. 9d).